jarun/nnn/README.md

     ncp > out.txt

-To use `nnn` as a file picker and redirect the output to other programs, please see [issue #183](https://github.com/jarun/nnn/issues/183).

 #### cd on quit

 To quit `nnn` and switch to the directory last opened follow the instructions below.